curiouselectric/SegOMatic/LED 7 seg Instructions/LED_7_Seg_Instructions.rst

 .. image:: Instruction_Photos/PCB12_sm.jpg?raw=true
    :width: 400px

-Step 8: Finished!
+Step 8: Build is Finished!
 ------------------------
-Place the unit in bright sunlight for a while (at least 10mins).
+Have a nice cup of tea.

-When pressed, the switches should control each LED.
+Once the device is constructed, the next step is check it powers up OK and then to test with a programmed Arduino....

 .. image:: Instruction_Photos/PCB13_sm.jpg?raw=true
    :width: 400px